ibrahim12/eslint-plugin-exclude-nunjuck-tags/README.md

 }
 ```

-It Replaces `nunjuck` block with empty string.
+It replaces `nunjuck` block with empty string.
 Consicutive line might have side effect for this.
-So, in your main code you have to use `eslint-disable` & `eslint-enable` block to by pass sideeffect.
+So, in your main code you have to use `eslint-disable` & `eslint-enable` block to bypass sideeffect.

-Sample Code Usage
+Main Code Usage

 ```
     var test = 1;